lsampaioweb/proxmox-cluster/roles/proxmox/README.md

   1. Create new partitions, volume groups and logical volumes on the local disks.

 ## 6. Create the resource pools.
-  1. Template, Stagging and Production.
+  1. Template, Staging and Production.

 ## 7. Create the Roles.
   1. Packer.